e-comas/e-comas.com/_posts/2022-10-17-a-guide-to-upselling-on-amazon.md

 The biggest risk in Upselling is distracting the potential customer too much and thus keeping him from making the planned purchase.
 A major risk is also that the customer will be sustainably irritated and therefore cancel their buying process, remembering what they see as the seller's intrusive behaviour.

-Accordingly, it is always important to choose, analyze and optimize the product selection for Upselling carefully and, above all, aptly.
+Accordingly, it is always important to choose, analyze and optimise the product selection for Upselling carefully and, above all, aptly.
 Possible risks should always be weighed up in this process.

 ## How you can successfully implement Upselling